The 12 Best Backpacks for Back-to-School

 11. Best Ergonomically Designed Backpack –– Bixbee Flyers

 When the original backpack was engineered, its creator probably didn’t have kindergartners in mind.
 That’s OK, because Bixbee did, and we think they’ve come up with the best ergonomic design, distributing weight at waist level, for children ages 3-10.
 The horizontal shape is simple yet ingenious, the kind of thing you kick yourself for not thinking of first.
 Kid-friendly colors and patterns showcase glitter, dinosaurs, sharks and more, and that’s not even including the flyers.
 These extra special backpacks, made for children up to 7 years old, have actual wings jutting out from the sides.
 Choose from an aircraft or butterfly theme, with or without LED lights, and let their imaginations really take flight.

 12. Best Fashion Forward Backpack –– J. Crew

 J. Crew’s kids backpacks cater to young style mavens, just like the clothing line.
-The metallic backpack has been a well-known favorite among budding fashionistas for a few years now; there's also a unique corduroy bag, as well as prints in beautiful florals and paint-splattered camo.
+The leopard print backpack is a favorite among budding fashionistas; there's also a unique embroidered denim bag, as well as prints in beautiful florals and a cool camo.
 These mid-sized bags are definitely best for elementary schoolers without a ton of supplies, but each is equipped with plenty of pockets and a laptop sleeve.
-You can also throw on a monogram if you choose.

 Choose an easy-to-carry but spacious backpack like this 'Gear-up' style from Pottery Barn Teen.
 Photo by Rose Gordon Sala